shobanaivaraja/AabHotel/README.md

 # AabHotel
 It is a hotel Booking website
 All the pages are dynamic
-Link to the website : aabhotel.con
+Link to the website : www.aabhotel.com